Tags Black Holocaust

 A common denominator among individuals who commit suicide is a traumatic event and/or long-term torment which can result in psychosis.
 If left untreated, it can lead to suicidal thoughts with the intent to end the internal distress and anguish.
 This same diagnostic assessment is equally applicable to mass suicide.

 Wanda’s Picks for October 2012

 Judith Jamison looked regal on stage with Farai Chideya last month in The Forum Conversations at Yerba Buena Center for the Arts.
 Her message seemed to be one of preparedness and presence – being, as our sister Ayana Vanzant says, in spirit.
 Muslims call this the sirata-l-mustaqim or the path of the rightly guided.

-October 4, 2011
+Wanda’s Picks for October 2011

 October is Maafa Commemoration Month.
 The term Maafa refers to the Black Holocaust, that period when African people were stolen and traded in the greatest, most widespread cooperative economic venture to date, which resulted in the displacement of human beings as commodities.
 The Kiswahili term Maafa extends that definition of loss and trauma, that is, PTSD or post-traumatic slave syndrome – the flashbacks, both conscious and unconscious, reoccurring instances of the atrocities 150 years after the end of slavery which have direct association to the brutality of chattel slavery.